SuperbPineapple/XBSNI/README.md

 # XBSNI
 Original Xbox Serial Number Info

-This tool was a project to keep myself busy.
+This webpage was a project to keep myself busy.
 I'd recommend using https://xbrev.com/ for actual results.

 This tool finds your manufacture date, factory, and an estimated guess of your version.

-One-page offline identification.
-The legacy version should work on IEs and browsers after IE8.
+The legacy version should work on browsers after IE8.
+Put an issue in if it doesn't work on your browser.

 For a working example, visit https://superbpineapple.neocities.org/XBSNI.

 Thanks for using!